-After graduating in medicine from UNSW 30 years ago, I trained through St Vincent’s Sydney, then completed my nephrology training through St Vincent’s and Westmead hospitals.
-I spent an elective year doing Ultrasound and Nuclear Medicine at Westmead, before completing a PhD through Liverpool Hospital/UNSW titled ‘The role of T cells and Cytokines in Experimental Membranous Nephropathy’.
-I completed a Diploma of Diagnostic Ultrasound in 1999 (general), and as a nephrologist I’ve been significantly involved in the development of ANZSIN.
-After initially running ultrasound and interventional and ultrasound training workshops for nephrologists and trainees for 6 years, I now help to coordinate and run the ANZSIN course annually during the ANZSN renal week program.
+After graduating in medicine from UNSW 30 years ago, Dr Spicer trained through St Vincent’s Sydney, then completed my nephrology training through St Vincent’s and Westmead hospitals.
+He spent an elective year doing Ultrasound and Nuclear Medicine at Westmead, before completing a PhD through Liverpool Hospital/UNSW titled ‘The role of T cells and Cytokines in Experimental Membranous Nephropathy’.
+He completed a Diploma of Diagnostic Ultrasound in 1999 (general), and as a nephrologist he has been significantly involved in the development of ANZSIN.
+After initially running ultrasound and interventional and ultrasound training workshops for nephrologists and trainees for 6 years, Dr Spicer now helps to coordinate and run the ANZSIN course annually during the ANZSN renal week program.

-I have a special interest in training and supervision of junior doctors and been heavily involved in education and training as a consultant, first for 5 years as director of clinical training of junior medical staff at Liverpool, then for 7 years as director of medical student education for UNSW in the Southwest.
-My main areas of interest remain training in interventional nephrology especially renal biopsy accreditation as well as transplant, renal tract and arteriovenous fistula ultrasound and duplex.
+Dr Spicer has a special interest in training and supervision of junior doctors and been heavily involved in education and training as a consultant, first for 5 years as director of clinical training of junior medical staff at Liverpool, then for 7 years as director of medical student education for UNSW in the Southwest.
+His main areas of interest remain training in interventional nephrology especially renal biopsy accreditation as well as transplant, renal tract and arteriovenous fistula ultrasound and duplex.